 Chapter 5:

-Of all men who have ever lived, surely Jesus of Nazareth brought the greatest change to the course of history.
-Yet he was born poor, he never became wealthy, and he never had political power; in fact, the powerful men of his time had him executed.
-Even so he has influenced the lives of billions.
-Many loving deeds have been done in his name; much cruel warfare has been waged in his name.
+Of all men who have ever lived, surely Jesus of Nazareth changed the course of history the most.
+He was born poor and never became wealthy, and he never had any political power.
+In fact, the powerful men of his time had him executed.
+Yet he has influenced the lives of billions.
+Many loving deeds have been done in his name, and there has also been much cruel warfare waged in his name.
 Just who was this man?

 What does the Bible say?
-It describes Jesus as "sent by God" to the earth to accomplish a mission (see John 8.42.)
-God has also sent angels; these would often appear in material-like bodies to be visible to men, then when their mission was done, they would simply vanish (for example, see Acts 12.4-11).
-Jesus came in a completely different way: he was placed as a "seed" in the womb of a virgin girl named Mary.
-She gave birth to him after the usual nine months, and he was a helpless infant, requiring parental care.
+It says that Jesus was "sent by God" from heaven to the earth to accomplish a mission (see John 8.42.)
+For other missions, God had sent angels.
+Sometimes these would appear in what seemed to be solid bodies, but when their mission was done, they would simply vanish (for example, see Acts 12.4-11).
+Jesus came in a completely different way: he was put as a fertilized egg into the womb of a virgin girl named Mary.
+She gave birth to him after the usual nine months, and he was born a helpless infant, requiring parental care.
 In other words, Jesus was truly a human being.
 He had a childhood. —see the account at Luke 1.26-38, 2.1-7, 39-52.

-Some say that we are all sent by God, that every baby is an angel sent down from heaven to be born.
-The Bible does not teach this.
+Some say that we are all sent by God that way, that every baby is an angel sent down from heaven to be born.
+The Bible does not teach that.
 Jesus’ conception is definitely presented as highly unusual, not at all like ours.
 And Jesus himself plainly said: "You are from the realms below; I am from the realms above.
 You are from this world; I am not from this world."
-(John 8.23) So although Jesus was truly human, he, unlike us, had a life in heaven before he came here. —see also John 17.5, 8.58, 3.13.
+(John 8.23) So although Jesus was truly human, he, unlike us, had a life in heaven before he came here.* —see also John 17.5, 8.58, 3.13.

 His foster father, Joseph, was a carpenter.
 Later, Jesus was referred to as a carpenter; no doubt Joseph taught him his trade, as was customary at the time.
 His mother went on to have other children naturally by her husband Joseph, so Jesus was part of a large family. —Mark 6.2, 3.

-In his ministry, Jesus often called himself "the Son of man."
-(Matt 16.13-16) This emphasized the fact that he was truly human.
-He was also called "Son of David," because both Joseph and Mary were descendants of the first faithful king of Israel, David. (see Matt 1.6-16, Luke 3.23-31) This is important, because God had promised David that a descendant of his would inherit his "throne", or kingdom, and then that kingdom would endure forever.
-(Ps 89.3, 4, 33-37) So Jesus by birth had the natural right to inherit it. —Luke 1.31-33.
+In his ministry, Jesus often called himself "the Son of man," emphasizing the fact that he was truly human.
+(Matt 16.13-16) He was also called "Son of David," because both Joseph and Mary were descendants of the first faithful king of Israel, David. (see Matt 1.6-16, Luke 3.23-31) This is important, because God had promised David that one of his descendants would inherit his throne, or kingdom, and then his kingdom would endure forever.
+(Ps 89.3, 4, 33-37) Jesus by birth had a natural right to inherit it. —Luke 1.31-33.

 Jesus was truly a human being while he was here.
 But what position had he held among the angels in heaven during his life there?
-The Bible reveals that he was the mightiest angel in heaven, that he sat directly beside God.
+The Bible reveals that he was the foremost of God's creation, and worked directly alongside God himself.
 As we pointed out in the previous chapter, he was not equal to God.
-The correct view is clear from Jesus’ own words in prayer to his Father at John 17:1-5: “Jesus spoke these things, and, raising his eyes to heaven, he said: ‘Father, the hour has come; glorify your son, that your son may glorify you, according as you have given him authority over all flesh...
-This means everlasting life, their taking in knowledge of you, the only true God, and of the one whom you sent forth, Jesus Christ.
+The correct view is clear from Jesus’ own words in prayer to his Father at John 17:1-5: “Jesus spoke these things, and, raising his eyes to heaven, he said: ‘Father, the hour has come; glorify your son, that your son may glorify you, just as you have given him authority over all flesh...
+This means everlasting life, their coming to know you, the only true God, and of the one whom you sent, Jesus Christ.
 I have glorified you on the earth, having finished the work you have given me to do.
-So now you, Father, glorify me alongside yourself with the glory that I had alongside you before the world was.’”
+So now, Father, glorify me at your side with the glory that I had alongside you before the world was.’”

-Notice that here Jesus calls his Father “the only true God” and mentions himself separately as the "one whom you sent" and as the one to whom God had “given authority over all flesh.”
-(It is not possible to give God authority; he already has it all.)
-Then Jesus asks God to “glorify me alongside yourself with the glory I had alongside you before the world was.”
-This tells us that Jesus held a very special position in heaven, and it had been his for a very long time— since before there were people on Earth.
+Notice that here Jesus calls his Father “the only true God” and mentions himself separately as the “one whom you sent” and as the one to whom God had “given authority over all flesh.”
+It is not possible to give God authority: he already has it all.
+So, Jesus cannot be God.
+He then asks God to “glorify me at your side with the glory I had alongside you before the world was.”
+This tells us that Jesus held a very special position in heaven, and it had been his for a very long time—since before there were people on Earth.

 At John 1.1-18 there are three more important things to note.
 First, Jesus is called "the Word."
 Why?
 This was a title familiar to people of Bible times.
-In many places a king would not allow visitors to present their matters directly before him.
-Rather, the king would send out his most trusted servant to listen to their affair and come in and relate it to him.
-Then the king would use the same man to convey his response out to them.
-This position was called "the Word" (that is, spokesman) of the king.
+In many places a king would not allow visitors to present their issues directly before him.
+Rather, the king would have a trusted servant listen to them, then come in to relate the matter to him.
+Then the king would use the same man to convey his response.
+This position was called "the Word" (or spokesman) of the king.
 Certainly with regard to man at least, God has used Jesus this way.
 (John 12.49, 50) That is one reason why Jesus said we should pray to the Father "in his name," that is, in Jesus’ name.
 (John 16.23-28) And it helps us understand why he said, "No one comes to the Father except through me."
 (John 14.6) We will explain another reason why this is particularly true later in this chapter. —see Matt 11.27, also compare Exodus 4.16, 7.1, 2.

 The second thing to note at John 1.1 is the fact that most Bibles read "...and the Word was God."
-Careful research into Greek grammar has proven that it is more accurate to translate that as "the Word was divine" or "like God" or "a god", and a few Bibles read accordingly.
-Those who insist that Jesus is part of a Trinity (despite the many other scriptures that prove otherwise) prefer the defective translation.
-We prefer accuracy over false tradition.
-How about you?
+Careful research into Greek grammar* has proven that it is more accurate to translate that as "the Word was divine" or "like God" or "a god", and a few Bibles read accordingly.
+Those who insist that Jesus is part of a Trinity, despite the many other scriptures that prove otherwise, rely heavily on an imperfect translation.
+That makes tradition dictate scripture instead of scripture establishing tradition.
+Which would you prefer?

 The third thing to note is in verse 18.
-There John says that the Son is "in the bosom" of the Father.
-What does that mean?
-Once again, this was a familiar term in John’s day.
+There John says that the Son is "close to the Father's side."
+Or it can be translated, "in the bosom" of the Father.
+What would that mean?
+This was a familiar term in John’s day.
 It survives today in the expression "bosom companion" or "bosom buddy", a dearest friend.
 This tells us something about the emotional ties that bind Jehovah with his first Son.
-The Bible holds out to us the hope of having a similar closeness to God (Isa 40.10,11).
-How does that make you feel?
+We too can be so close to God: scripture likens us to sheep, loved by God as our shepherd, who cares for us by holding us close to his bosom.
+(Isa 40.10,11).
+Do you believe that?
+Do you feel it?
+If not, do you want to?

 Similar to John 1.1-18 is Hebrews 1.1-13.
 In reading that, note that Paul does not say Jesus is God, but that he ‘sat down at God’s right hand’.
 There is no greater position of honor with God than that.